niclasankar/nmea-gps-emulator/README.md

 ```

 ### Installation with virtual environment
 The script can be build and run locally with virtualenv tool.
 Run following commands in order to create virtual environment and install the required packages.
+PySide is only needed if you want to run the GUI.
 ```bash
 $ python -m venv /path/to/new/virtual/environment
 $ source venv/bin/activate